-The bridging loans market in the United Kingdom is serviced by more than 150 providers, ranging from private individuals to the biggest lenders in the country.
+The lending market in the United Kingdom is serviced by more than 150 providers, ranging from private individuals to the biggest lenders in the country.

-All of which adds up to a bridging loans market where fees, charges and interest rates vary significantly from one provider to the next.
-As does the lending criteria applicants must meet to qualify for a bridging loan in the first place.
+All of which adds up to a market where fees, charges and interest rates vary significantly from one provider to the next.
+As does the lending criteria applicants must meet to qualify for a bridge loan in the first place.

 By working with the largest panel of lenders possible, we can provide our customers with the following:

 *figurative sum – bridge loans are available up to any value whatsoever